 Understanding the 10-Day Deadline: How to Preserve Your Driving Privileges After an OWI

 Getting arrested for OWI (Operating While Intoxicated) in Wisconsin triggers two immediate problems.
-First, you're facing criminal charges.
+First, if this is not your first OWI, you're facing criminal charges.
 Second, the state starts moving to suspend or revoke your driver's license—sometimes before your court date is even scheduled.

 What Is the 10-Day Deadline After an OWI Arrest in Wisconsin?